JinnyChung/CompSci/README.md

 Then using the terminal go to the directory with the react js project.
 Type in npm i Cd into compsci and type in npm start.
-The website should pop up
+The website should pop up.
+Yay!